UMassCDS/slurmcollie/README.md

 - You can specify a **finishing function** at launch.
 This function will be passed the job id and job status when `info()` reports the job as done (successfully or not).
 Finishing functions are intended to update databases in the calling code.
-They should run quickly, as you'll have to wait for the on an `info()` call.
+They should run quickly, as you'll have to wait for it on an `info()` call.

 - There is **no support for job dependencies**: you can't for example, ask it to run job x once jobs